pluisfer/pluisfer/README.md

 - 😄 Pronouns: Lastua

-- 📫 How to reach me: https://github.com/pluisfer
+- 📫 How to reach me: https://github.com/pluisfer  https://www.linkedin.com/in/luis-f-pacheco/  @PLUISFER

 ## About Lastua